dotnet/designs/accepted/2020/linking-libraries.md

 #### Annotating code

-Some library code can use reflection or other problematic patterns such that running the trimming tool on it can break its functionality and generate trim analysis warnings.
+Some library code uses reflection, or other problematic patterns, such that running the trimming tool on an application can break its functionality and generate trim analysis warnings.

 Warnings originating in the library code itself are not actionable by the end